Browse documentation

 GocciaScript uses three testing layers in priority order:

-When choosing where to add coverage, prefer the most public entry point available:
+When choosing where to add coverage, prefer the most public entry point — and match the kind of check to the layer that can actually express it:

 Avoid tests that lock onto private helper functions or transient implementation structure when the same behavior can be validated through a documented user-facing command or script entry point.
 Where native Pascal tests are still appropriate, keep them as stateless and repeatable as possible so they behave like pure input/output checks rather than process-sensitive probes.